kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     # MANDATORY
     recipe = recipe,

-    # The field of the recipe's result that will be asserted
+    # wait will use the response's field to do the asssertions.
+To learn more about available fields,
+    # that can be used for assertions, please refer to exec and request instructions.
     # MANDATORY
     field = "code",